pixelgrade/nova-blocks/readme.txt

 = 1.6.0 =
 * Add parametric layout generation controls for the Posts Collection block
+* Add video support for the Media Card Constellation block
 * Improve performance by splitting and enqueueing only for blocks that are used on a page

 = 1.5.4 =